 The old diocese of Mylapore was erected by Pope Paul V on Jan.
 9, 1606.
-The Vicariate Apostolic of Madras was created on July 4, 1832, and confirmed on April 25, 1834.
-This Vicariate Apostolic was raised to an Archepiscopal See on Sept.
+The vicariate apostolic of Madras was created on July 4, 1832, and confirmed on April 25, 1834 which was raised to an archepiscopal See on Sept.
 1, 1886.
-The Diocese of Mylapore from the very beginning was under the Portuguese Padroado and in 1950 passed over to the jurisdiction of the Congregation for the Propagation of the Faith.
+The diocese of Mylapore from the very beginning was under the Portuguese missionaries and in 1950 it was passed over to the Congregation for the Propagation of the Faith.

-By the Apostolic Constitution Ex- Primaevae Ecclesiae of Jan.
-13, 1952, a portion of the Archdiocese of Madras and Diocese of Mylapore were dismembered.
-From the western portion of the Archdiocese of Madras, the Diocese of Vellore was created.
-The extreme southern portion of the Diocese of Mylapore was made the Diocese of Thanjavur.
+On Jan.
+13, 1952, a portion of the archdiocese of Madras and diocese of Mylapore were dismembered.
+From the western portion of the archdiocese of Madras, the diocese of Vellore was created.
+The extreme southern portion of the diocese of Mylapore was made the diocese of Thanjavur.
 From the remaining portions, a new archdiocese was created on Nov.
-14, 1952, to be known as the Archdiocese of Madras-Mylapore.
+14, 1952, to be known as the archdiocese of Madras-Mylapore.

-The Diocese of Mylapore then came under the jurisdiction of the Congregation for the Propagation of the Faith from Oct.
+The diocese of Mylapore then came under the jurisdiction of the Congregation for the Propagation of the Faith from Oct.
 10, 1950.
-The last padroado Bishop of Mylapore, His Excellency Dom MM Guerreiro was transferred on March 2, 1951, to the See of Nampula in Mozambique in Portuguese East Africa.
-On Bishop Guerreiro's transfer, his Vicar General, Monsignor Francis Arthur Carvalho was appointed, by the congregation, as Apostolic Administrator of the Diocese of Mylapore, a post which he held until the creation of the Archdiocese of Madras-Mylapore.
+The last padroado bishop of Mylapore Bishop Dom MM Guerreiro was transferred on March 2, 1951, to the See of Nampula in Mozambique in Portuguese East Africa.
+On Bishop Guerreiro's transfer, his vicar general, Monsignor Francis Arthur Carvalho, was appointed, by the congregation as apostolic administrator of the diocese of Mylapore, a post which he held until the creation of the archdiocese of Madras-Mylapore.

-The Archdiocese of Madras-Mylapore functions in the capital city of Chennai (Madras) in the State of Tamil Nadu.
+The Archdiocese of Madras-Mylapore functions in the capital city of Chennai (Madras).
 On Nov.
-14, 1952, Most Rev Louis Mathias SDB was nominated as the first Archbishop of Madras- Mylapore.
-His Grace was solemnly enthroned on Nov.
+14, 1952, Father Louis Mathias, SDB, was nominated as the first archbishop of Madras- Mylapore.
+He was enthroned on Nov.
 29 of the same year in the Santhome Cathedral Basilica which was officially made as Cathedral of the new Archdiocese, while St Mary's Cathedral was made Co-Cathedral.
-This Salesian administered the Archdiocese till his death, in 1965, followed by Archbishop R. Arulappa who retired in 1987.
-Archbishop Casimir Gnanadickam, SJ was installed in 1987.
-After his sudden death in 1993, Archbishop Arul Das James was installed in 1994.
-After his death in 2004, the Auxiliary Bishop, Lawrence Pius was Administrator till May 22, 2005, when the present archbishop, Most Rev. A. M. Chinnappa SDB took charge of the archdiocese.